nuejs/nue/packages/templates/nuejs.org/docs/faq.md

 - Faster builds (sub-second per site)

 The tradeoff: React has a massive ecosystem.
 Nue requires comfort with vanilla CSS and HTML-first thinking.

-## Is Nue production-ready?
-The framework is production-ready: the multi-site architecture, design system inheritance, and multi-site HMR all work.
-Templates and deployments are the key pieces missing from a complete production system.
-Check out the [roadmap](/docs/roadmap/) for what's coming next.